 E.K.
 Reisinger began her writing career as a journalist: for twenty years she served as a magazine editor, freelance writer and administrator in academia.

 Now, as an emerging writer in fiction, she recently won the Two Sisters Writing & Publishing short story contest; the story was also chosen for the company’s 2020 print anthology.
 Other recent fiction work appears in the urban Celtic fantasy anthology Neon Druid (Mt.
 Misery Press, December 2018) and the Scottish literary journal Nitrogen House.

-Professionally, she’s held positions at Gannett newspapers, Thomson Reuters (then Thomson West), Greenspring Media Group and, most recently, at the Hill Museum & Manuscript Library (HMML) at Saint John’s University, a global leader in the cultural preservation of manuscripts.
-Throughout the years, Reisinger has also contributed freelance work to some of the world’s most recognizable brands.
+Professionally, she’s held positions at Gannett newspapers, Thomson Reuters, Greenspring Media Group and, most recently, at the Hill Museum & Manuscript Library (HMML) at Saint John’s University, a global leader in the cultural preservation of manuscripts.
+Throughout the years, Reisinger has also contributed editorial work to some of the world’s most recognizable brands.
 See examples on the Portfolio page.

 Want occasional musings, news & other creative tidbits from E.K.
 Reisinger?